bpolaszek/mercure-php-hub/README.md

 ```

 You can use environment variables (UPPER_SNAKE_CASE) to replace CLI options for better convenience.
+The hub will also check for the presence of a `/etc/mercure/mercure.env` file,
+then make use of the [Symfony DotEnv](https://github.com/symfony/dotenv) component to populate variables.

 Check out [configuration.php](src/Configuration/Configuration.php#L20) for full configuration options.

 ## Advantages and limitations